oliverhvidsten/qchem_submitter/README.md

 ### Pre-use Setup
 - create a folder called `./init_mols`
 - save all xyz files to be optimized in this folder
+- create a file named `charge.json` in this folder that maps filenames to associated charges

 ### Step 1:
 Run `python create_optimization_inputs.py <hpc name>`\